 We use eye droppers for all of our bitters.
 Precision makes sense, but so does saving space.
 Having a bunch of one-ounce dropper bottles at hand is much better than keeping all of the original bitters bottles in the cabinet.
 We store those elsewhere and refill as needed which isn’t very often.
 This also allows us to keep things like salt water solution, orange blossom water, and even absinthe close at hand for drinks that need it.
 In addition to droppers, we keep a handful of boston rounds for shrubs and other homemade ingredients.
 The 325ml “woozy” bottles are perfect for the homemade syrups.
 If your bar area is just too crowded, or you are tired of always using mason jars to store your homemade experiments, check out Specialty Bottle and get everything you need to stay organized.

 It should go without saying that bottles of alcohol are always appreciated by the cocktail enthusiast.
 If you aren’t sure what to get, you can’t go wrong with base spirits.
 For maximum versatility, go with a decent bottle of gin, for example, or an american rye whiskey because they are necessary in so many classic recipes.
 A good bottle of rum can brighten the winter mood with the promise of tiki tropical cocktails.
 Just stay away from flavored spirits.
 Nobody wants bubble gum vodka.
 If you want to get more creative, take a recipe you like and assemble the items needed to make it.
 That way, you are giving a cocktail, not just a bottle without a use in mind.

 These are just a few ideas to get you started.
-We have other items linked from our Amazon Store to make it easy for you.
+We have other items linked from our Shop that we recommend to make it easy for you.
 If you have another suggestion, please post something in the comments below!